 This is an important time to leverage our leadership voice on behalf of our sector.
-Alongside partner philanthropy networks, we’ve lifted our voice in recent weeks in calls to action around policy and philanthropic practice, including:
+Alongside partner philanthropy networks, we’ve lifted our voice throughout the pandemic in calls to action around policy and philanthropic practice, including:

 - Advocating with 6 national philanthropic organizations that donor-advised funds (DAFs) and supporting organizations (SOs) should be treated equally with other public charities around the temporary suspension of the AGI limitation passed in the CARES Act